aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/databar/_index.md

 ```

-how a data bar is filled with color.
+Gets how a data bar is filled with color.

 **Returns:**
 int